 Staff may become aware of warning signs which indicate a student is experiencing mental health or emotional wellbeing issues.
-These warning signs should always be taken seriously and staff observing any of these warning signs should alert (Gemma Atkinson or any other mental health first aider).
+These warning signs should always be taken seriously and staff observing any of these warning signs should alert (Holly Ashcroft any other mental health first aider).